AdamWillz/Kiva-to-Mitalas/README.md

 ### KIVA Overview

 KIVA uses two-dimensional finite difference heat transfer calculations to determine foundation heat loss at a user-selected discrete time interval.
 KIVA can model several polygon footprint shapes with concave and convex corners; the only caveat is that all corners must be right angles.
 Heat losses in the corners are accounted for using the method from [Kruis and Krarti (2017)](https://www.tandfonline.com/doi/full/10.1080/19401493.2014.988753).
 More details can be found [here](https://bigladdersoftware.com/epx/docs/8-7/engineering-reference/ground-heat-transfer-calculations-using-kiva.html) and [here](https://bigladdersoftware.com/projects/kiva/).
-How to use KIVA and setup in input file is provided [here](https://bigladdersoftware.com/projects/kiva/).
+How to use KIVA and setup the input file is provided [here](https://bigladdersoftware.com/projects/kiva/).

 ### Mitalas Method Overview